GB News: Launch

 Neil was expected to have rejoined GB News in early September, but multiple news sources reported that his return had been postponed, with some speculating that this postponement might become indefinite.
 On 13 September he announced he was stepping down as chairman and would no longer be presenting on the channel.
-Later that month, on the BBC's Question Time, he said that he had become a "minority of one" on the channel's board, due to disputes over its approach to journalism.
+He had presented a total of nine episodes on the channel.
+Later that month, on the BBC's Question Time, Neil said that he had become a "minority of one" on the channel's board, due to disputes over its approach to journalism.
 Neil was replaced as a presenter by Colin Brazier in what The Telegraph described as a "fight back by swinging to the right".
 Neil had been on a contract worth £4 million and included stress among the reasons for departing GB News.
-In November 2021, Neil called his decision to lead the channel the "single biggest mistake" of his career, adding "The mistake was that I put my face on the tin and yet I quickly discovered that I really had no say over what was going into that tin".
+In November 2021, Neil called his decision to lead the channel the "single biggest mistake" of his career.

+In April 2024, whilst appearing before a House of Lords committee, Neil described his departure to peers, saying 'What I didn't want it [GB News] to become – I could see it was happening, which is why I left almost immediately – was an outlet for bizarre conspiracy theories or anti-vaxxers or, basically, the nutty end of politics', further describing what he saw as a drift towards the style of the US network Fox News, telling peers such a drift would be 'bad for Britain' and describing the channels production values looking 'as if it were coming from the nuclear bunker of the president of North Korea'.